Tamar Valley - Itinerary

-This route explores the majestic Tamar River from Launceston to Bass Strait as it meanders for nearly 60 kms through the heart of vineyard country past orchards, scenic pastures and forests.
-From here you'll travel east to Narawntapu National Park for panoramic views of Badger Head and Bass Strait.
+This drive explores the majestic Tamar River from Launceston to Bass Strait as it meanders for nearly 60 km through the heart of vineyard country past orchards, scenic pastures and forests.
+From here you'll drive east to Narawntapu National Park for panoramic views of Badger Head and Bass Strait.

 Duration: 1-3 days